Landscapes etched by rain

 How do we measure past rainfall?

 Throughout history, humankind has been fascinated by the rain, with early records of rain gauges from India in the 4th BCE that helped determine what kind of seeds should be planted.
-In the 1200s, rain gauges were used across Asia, notably in China and Korea, which were rather sophisticated.
+In the 1200s, rain gauges used across Asia, notably in China and Korea, were rather sophisticated.
 In the 1600s, Galileo's student Benedetto Castelli made the first modern rain gauge, followed by Robert Hooke's version, which is similar to what we use today.
 Our long-term records of rain are merely ~150 years old, and from a geological perspective, can hardly give us an estimate of past landscapes or climates.
 Interestingly, there are a number of proxies that scientists use instead — archives, one might say, that hint at past monsoon patterns.
 Tree rings, coral growth, peat deposits, lake/lagoon/mangrove sediments and the pollen found therein, dunes, phytoliths — micro-silica bodies formed by plants, diatoms — photosynthesizing algae with siliceous skeletons, and foraminifera — armoured, amoeba-like protists, have all been used to study paleoclimate.
 For the layman, the most accessible proxy is a speleothem (even if we may not be able to measure past monsoon patterns ourselves, we can surely marvel at these features).

 SPELEOTHEMS: STALACTITES & STALAGMITES